ajtock/NGS_intro_Cambridge_SysBio/README.md

 > *Q* = -10log<sub>10</sub>*P*
 > *P* = 10<sup>-*Q*/10</sup>

-Accordingly, the ASCII character `@` encodes a *Q*-score of 31 and a base-calling error probability of 0.00079.
+Accordingly, the ASCII\_BASE 33 character `@` encodes a *Q*-score of 31 and a base-calling error probability of 0.00079.
+In the past, Illumina sequencing instruments used the [ASCII\_BASE 64 quality encoding](https://drive5.com/usearch/manual/quality_score.html).

 Is the first read composed of mostly high-quality or low-quality base calls?